-- Circumstances that may make it more likely that a reasonable person would think that they are under arrest include: being handcuffed, being confronted with evidence of criminal activity, hearing an officer express belief in the person's guilt, being held in a police facility or vehicle, being transported against their will, being Interrogated for an extended period of time, and whether the suspect was ultimately free to leave after the Interrogation. - Circumstances that may make it less likely that a reasonable person would think that they were under arrest include: being told that they are not under arrest, being told that they are free to leave, being interviewed in an open or clearly unlocked space, not being guarded during pauses in Interrogation, having transported themself to the Interrogation, being allowed to leave at the conclusion of the Interrogation.
+- Circumstances that may make it more likely that a reasonable person would think that they are under arrest include: being told they are not free to leave, being handcuffed, being confronted with evidence of criminal activity, hearing an officer express belief in the person's guilt, being held in a police facility, vehicle, or transported against their will, or being Interrogated for an extended period of time. - Circumstances that may make it less likely that a reasonable person would think that they were under arrest include: being told that they are not under arrest, being told that they are free to leave, being interviewed in an open or clearly unlocked space, not being guarded during pauses in Interrogation, having transported themself to the Interrogation, or being allowed to leave at the conclusion of the Interrogation.

-Interrogation - Words or action on the part of a police officer that are reasonably likely to result in an incriminating statement by the suspect.
+Interrogation - Words or actions on the part of a police officer that are reasonably likely to result in an incriminating statement by the suspect.
 Interrogation includes direct questioning about a crime as well as indirect questioning involving anything where the officer knows or should know that their actions are reasonably likely to result in an incriminating response by the suspect.
 Routine booking questions and informing the suspect of charges against them are not generally considered to be Interrogation.